markstringer-dti/markstringer-dti.github.io/dti.md

 PM: I think if you asked X Corp, they would say the same thing.

 Also, I would get angry.
-I would get angry at the threat to take the work away, and I would get angry at the suggestion that me and my team are either being dishonest, or don't know what they're talking about.
+I would get angry at the threat to take the work away, and I would get angry at the suggestion that me and my team are either being dishonest, or don't know what we're talking about.

 Now, I think I would try to keep the conversation in second circle.
 I would do my best not to get angry.